 HOPWA Program - The City of Riverside (COR) is the Grantee of the HOPWA formula funding for both Riverside and San Bernardino County.
-The Housing Authority of the County of Riverside (HACR) as the Project Sponsor administers the HOPWA grant throughout Riverside County.
-The HOPWA program prevents homelessness for individuals and/or families that have AIDS/HIV by providing long term rental assistance through the Housing Options Program and Short-Term Rental, Mortgage and Utility Assistance.
+The City of RIverside as identified three project sponsors; The Housing Authority of the County of Riverside (HACR) who administers the HOPWA grant throughout Riverside County.
+Foothill AIDS Project who administers the HOPWA grant throughout San Bernardino County, and TruEvolution who administers the HOPWA grant throughout Riverside and San Bernardino County.

+The HOPWA program prevents homelessness for individuals and/or families that have AIDS/HIV by providing long-term rental assistance through the Housing Options Program and Short-Term Rental, Mortgage and Utility Assistance.
 The Housing Options Program provides 90 units of permanent affordable housing via tenant based rental assistance to households at or below 80% of AMI.